bradymiller/bradymiller.github.io/todo/index.md

 1. Add MACRA,MU,MIPS,PQRS to Education.
 1. Join OSI.
 1. Set up OEMR secrets (via M. email)
-1. Find a lawyer for revocation issues
-1. Taxes (2015 turned in by Treasurer, although likely not needed until revocation complete).
-1. Confirm registered agent and USPS address change.
 1. New OEMR logo(have budget of $100).
 1. Budget.
 1. Fund-raising(options are donations grants, crowd-sourcing etc; d/w L regarding crowd-sourcing and many more).
-1. Discuss with board regarding settings aside funds for under-represented clinics and other charitable organizations.

 ### OpenEMR Next Release
-1. Issue - (for development and 5.0.1 ubuntu package also need to add --link to the rsync command; ensure --link doesn't break anything since it may of broken the demo scripts)
+1. Issue - (for development and 5.0.1 ubuntu package also may need to add --link to the rsync command; ensure --link doesn't break anything since it may of broken the demo scripts)
 1. New ubuntu dependencies(for 5.0.1): php-ldap (this is already in the development package (version 7) for testing).
-Also will likely need nodejs (currently testing).
+Also may likely need nodejs (currently testing).
+REMOVE php-mcrypt from PHP7 packages!
+And ensure php-openssl is supported out of box in ubuntu php5/7 packages; also need to ensure supported in 5.0.0/dev dockers and demo farm dockers.
 1. Removed ubuntu perl dependencies, so will need to build a new version development ubuntu package at some point.
 In this package could also stream line the clone with the `--depth 1` setting.
 1. New ubuntu and xampp php settings to change to(for 5.0.1): max_input_time = -1 , memory_limit = 512M
 1. For next ubuntu package, don't secure files needed for install if auto-configuration was not done.(low priority)